-- 1. To manage expectations and eliminate false expectations, threat assessment teams need to be educated to understand the limitations of the Portal and its capabilities. - 2.
-Agencies should consider a dedicated research component that supports the threat assessment teams to ensure comprehensive data is acquired and available to the team. - 3.
-The social media monitoring tool should be renamed to reflect that it is not actively monitoring social media. - 4.
-The social media search should allow the Portal user to run keyword and username searches of the data.
+- 1. To manage expectations and eliminate false expectations, threat assessment teams need to be educated to understand the limitations of the FSSP and its capabilities. - 2.
+Agencies should consider a dedicated research component that supports the threat assessment teams to ensure comprehensive data is acquired and available to the team. - The social media monitoring tool should be renamed to reflect that it is not "actively" monitoring social media. - 4.
+The social media search should allow the FSSP user to run keyword and username searches of the data. - 5.
+Require school districts to provide school nicknames (e.g. MSDHS) and other relevant information to enhance the social media tool. - 6.
+SESIR data quality and frequency needs to be improved if it is to be of value to FSSP users. - 7.
+Preparing for a threat assessment meeting should be a ground up process where agencies first collect the information they have locally accessible and then use the FSSP and other existing information sources to augment other available information. - 8.
+Threat assessment team members should each have a well-developed list of sources of information and data from their discipline (law enforcement, schools, and mental health) that should be prepared and reviewed for the threat assessment meeting.
+An example is the Pinellas County pilot, where such a list was created to ensure that all databases are checked and no relevant information overlooked during the assessment.